Western Kentucky regional assistance programs.

 What is available in each county and region will vary based on funding, government grants, and other factors.
 However some examples of what be offered by West Kentucky Allied Services, or really any community action agency, are below.

 This will always be limited, and any type of emergency assistance is for those having difficulty or that unable to meet their basic needs and pay the bills.
 If you don‘t have enough food, heat, housing, or can’t get the medical care you need, then financial or emergency aid may be what can help.
+This is available in a combination of cash loans as well as grant programs.

 The federally funded Emergency Food and Shelter Program (EFSP) has rental assistance, free groceries, emergency food, clothing and housing services.